 When you see a successful person, do you ever think about who helped them become great?
 Very often, someone who has accomplished great things in life had someone — a parent, a grandparent, a teacher, a friend — who believed in them and helped guide them to greatness.

-Here are the stories of six famous Americans and the people around them who expected them to be successful—and who kept reminding them to stick with it and reach for the stars.
-Share these stories with your own kids as examples of high expectations and the value of hard work.
+Here are the stories of six famous American heroes and the people around them who expected them to be successful — and who kept reminding them to stick with it and reach for the stars.
+Share these stories with your own kids as examples of how high expectations and hard work can reap rewards.

 President Barack Obama

 “What is best in me, I owe to her,” wrote President Barack Obama about his mother, S. Ann Soetoro.
 When Obama was barely two years old, his single mother returned to college and collected food stamps to help support the family.
 But she always had high expectations for her son.
 She used to wake him at 4 a.m. every morning to give him English lessons, always reminding him of the value of hard work.

 The first Latina judge on the U.S. Supreme Court, Sonia Sotomayor was raised in the housing projects in New York.
 Her father died when she was nine, and her mother worked six days a week as a nurse to support the family.
 Sotomayor’s mother, Celina, always reminded her children of the value of education and even bought them a set of encyclopedias to encourage their studies.
 When she was chosen for the Supreme Court, Sotomayor said, “I stand on the shoulders of countless people, yet there is one extraordinary person who is my life’s inspiration — that person is my mother.”